LibreCAD/docs/guides/annotate.rst

 Annotating a Drawing
 ====================

-A drawing in and of itself provides a image of what an object might look like, but it doesn't provide a complete description of the object. ...
+A drawing in and of itself provides an image of what an object might look like, but it doesn’t provide a complete description of the object.
+Knowing how big the object is also very important, thus the need to provide the measurements and other textual information to describe the object.
+Together, dimensions and text, is called *annotating* a drawing.

+Dimensioning an object on a drawing provides the information necessary to be able to interpret the drawn object and ultimate produce the object, whether it be a building or a widget.
+Other textual information in the form of notes, or call-outs, etc. provide further details for the object.

 .. _dimensioning: